hiteshsahu/Android-Universal-Web-Content-Loader/README.md

 # Android-Universal-Web-Content-Loader(UWCL)

+###WHAT IS THIS :-

+Universal Web Content loader is Native in App brower which help developers to embed web contents in there apps with just one line of code.
+Web contents can we of any type - youtube playlist, Facebook page, in App Google search or payUMoney payment trannsactions.

+### WHEN TO USE  :-

+If your app requires loading of web contents in your app and you dont want to waste your timing embedding webviews and writing webview and chrome clients.

+###HOW TO USE :-

+Usin this project is very simple :-
-Drop this fragment in your UI package and load web contents in your application with the help of just single line of code.
+ - Drop this fragment in your UI package along with universal_web_view.xml and video_progress.xml.
+ - Load web contents in your application with the help of just single line of code.
+ -
    This Fragment class supports all type of web content & can be used in many scenarios such as :-

 1) you can embed youtube playlist in your App.
 The UniversalWebContentLoader(UWCL) allow user to play Videos in portrait mode as well.